excelsiorsoft/akka-experiments/akka.supervisors.java/README.md

 		at com.excelsiorsoft.akka.supervisors.one.java.TestForOne.blockingAsk(TestForOne.java:62)
 		at com.excelsiorsoft.akka.supervisors.one.java.TestForOne.main(TestForOne.java:43)

-####Testing different behaviors of AllForOneStrategy supervisor strategies:
+####Testing different behaviors of com.excelsiorsoft.akka.supervisors.all.java.AllForOneStrategy supervisor strategies:

 - **resume - just continuing all actors upon one of them failing:**